Coetzee and Schein

 Dear John,

 I am ending up restructuring the book around a rather psychological sequence (implicitly, not explicitly).
 It turns out helplessness needs to influence a chapter.
 Embarrassingly, I am at a bit of a loss as to where to turn quickly.
 And I am impatient to get this chunk of chapters drafted before my surgery.
-I’m sure I have resources on it, but having not looked for it specifically before, I need help.
+I’m sure I have resources on it, but having not specifically looked for it before, I need help.
 So, asking if you might have quick thoughts to help guide me to a favorite text or thoughts on helplessness.
-I’m know it appears in you work—a quote there would be great.
+I’m know it appears in you work—to quote would be great to use.
 But again, having never read for that concept explicitly, I’d have to go through and re-read everything for what I’m after.
 So, I’m wondering if you can offer me a short cut?

 Many thanks, as always, and forgive me my impatience (could be worse, it could be laziness—but that’s not a vice of mine, usually),